 [Example: The following code declares and initializes three value type variables.
-The first variable is zero-initialized, the second is initialized by calling an instance constructor, and the third by creating the object on the stack and storing it into the local.
+The first variable is zeroinitialized, the second is initialized by calling an instance constructor, and the third by creating the object on the stack and storing it into the local.

 '''

-// Zero initialize the local named Zero

-ldloca Zero

-// load address of local variable

-initobj valuetype [System.Drawing]System.Drawing.Size

 // Call the initializer on the local named Init

 ldloca Init

 // load address of local variable

+// load argument 1 (width)

 ldc.i4 425

-// load argument 1 (width)
+// load argument 2 (height)

 ldc.i4 300

-// load argument 2 (height)

 call instance void [System.Drawing]System.Drawing.Size::.ctor(int32, int32)

 // Create a new instance on the stack and store into Store.
 Note that

 // stobj is used here - but one could equally well use stloc, stfld, etc.

 ldloca Store

 ldc.i4 425

 // load argument 1 (width)

+// load argument 2 (height)

 ldc.i4 300

-// load argument 2 (height)

 newobj instance void [System.Drawing]System.Drawing.Size::.ctor(int32, int32)

 stobj valuetype [System.Drawing]System.Drawing.Size

 ret

 '''